Wuyi Oolong Oolong Tea

 There are numerous Wuyi Oolongs made from different varieties of the tea plant - each offer a unique nuance of flavour, masterfully teased out by the tea makers who produce them.
 Nearly all Wuyi Oolong Teas share the qualities of gentle warmth through their deep roasting, lifted by sweetness and high fruit-like notes.

 Their production requires masterful control of many subtle stages, to produce their final balanced flavours.
-This season's Wuyi Oolong is Water Sprite (Shui Xian); rich and autumnal with fragrant notes of rose and peach.
+This season's Wuyi Oolong is Yellow Rose (Huang Meigui); rich and autumnal with fragrant notes of rose and peach.
 Its smooth texture, without a hint of bitterness, makes this is a great entry level tea to not only Wuyi oolongs, but the darker oolongs China has to offer."

 Fujian is home to some of the world's best oolongs, white and black teas